moustafaaatta/PySyft/README.md

 > Homomorphically Encrypted Deep Learning Library

-The goal of this library is to give the user the ability to efficiently train Deep Learning models in a homomorphically encrypted state without needing to be an expert in either.
+The goal of this library is to give the user the ability to efficiently train machine learning models in a homomorphically encrypted state without needing to be an expert in either.
 Furthermore, by understanding the characteristics of both Deep Learning and Homomorphic Encryption, we hope to find very performant combinations of the two.
 See [notebooks](./notebooks) folder for tutorials on how to use the library.

 ## Installation